Workspace Runbook

 References.
 Eviction recovery semantics, Transient vs permanent errors, Restart behavior — Sandbox.

 Symptoms.
-Tenant A reports seeing Tenant B's data in a workspace.
+One session's data is visible in another session's workspace.
 Audit logs show writes from one session appearing in reads from another.

 What to check.